audioxide/data/data/posts/20160101-articles-welcome.md

 featuredimage: 2015/12/Logo-1.jpg
 title: A letter from André
 author: andre
-blurb: This began as something very simple.
-After three friends review an album a week for the best part of a year, Audioxide is launched.
+blurb: All this started as three friends talking about music, and it remains just that - a shared exploration, which we now want to share with you.

 ---